Table of Contents

 - Right-click on the record and click on Properties.

-- Right-click the DNS Server > Select Properties.
+- Open DNS Manager > right-click on the DNS Server > Select Properties.